Water outages and main breaks

 The two most common solutions are:

-- A water wagon - a portable tank of drinking water that provides emergency supply to customers.
-It is placed in a central location to provide customer water access to water during longer outages.
+- water wagon - a portable tank of drinking water that provides emergency supply to you and your neighbours.
+It is placed in a central location to provide customer water access to water during longer outages. o Temporary water – after a main break we may also provide you water through a hose attached to a fire hydrant or a neighbour's home.

 - Temporary water - we may also provide water to property owners after a water main break through a hose attached to a fire hydrant or a neighbour's home.